ni/nimi-python/docs/niscope/functions.rst

         wfm (list of float):

             Returns an array whose length is the **numSamples** times number of waveforms.
-Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.
+Call niScope\_ActualNumWfms to determine the number of waveforms.